Surf-Wax/bigram-python/README.md

-# Simple Stochastic Bigram Model by Bryce Thorpe
+# Simple Stochastic Bigram Model with Temperature by Bryce Thorpe

 ## Overview